gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 When entering PROTECTION PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.

-CRYPTO chunk Handler will set the DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
+DTLS protection engine being initialized for a new SCTP association will set the DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
 CRYPTO chunk handler in this state will put DTLS records in CRYPTO chunks and deliver to the remote peer.

-When a successful handshake has been completed, DTLS will inform CRYPTO chunk Handler that will move SCTP State Machine into PROTECTED state.
+When a successful handshake has been completed, DTLS protection engine will inform CRYPTO chunk Handler that will move SCTP State Machine into PROTECTED state.

 ### PROTECTED state